Jack White and The Raconteurs 'perplex' fans with video shot at House on the Rock

 “All the production people were amazing and the band was so kind and nice to work with,” she said.
 “Everyone came real organized.”

-Director Ben Chappell, best-known for his collaborations with the band Arctic Monkeys, grew up in the Quad Cities of Rock Island, Illinois, and Davenport, Iowa, and said his mother took him to House in the Rock for the first time when he was 9 or 10.
+Director Ben Chappell, best known for his collaborations with the band Arctic Monkeys, grew up in Rock Island, Illinois, and Davenport, Iowa, and said his mother took him to the House on the Rock for the first time when he was 9 or 10.

-Later, in college at DePaul in Chicago, he said he went back with friends.
+Later, in college at DePaul in Chicago, he said he went back to the House on the Rock with friends.
 Over the years, he went at least twice more.
-He bought old brochures and books about the house hoping to learn more about Alex Jordan and his creation.
+He bought old brochures and books about the house, hoping to learn more about Alex Jordan and his creation.

 “The thing that hooked me in is you can’t tell what’s ‘real’ and what’s not,” Chappell said.
 “He put a tremendous amount of work into tricking you.
 The whole place is sort of one big magic trick and leaves you mystified and bewildered and you leave every time not really knowing what you have just walked through.”